ruibm/RemoteCpp/README.md

 1. Configure the remote ssh server to accept you ssh key (by updating the ~/.ssh/auhtorized_keys file).
 Here's a link on how to achieve this: https://www.debian.org/devel/passwordlessssh

 2. Create a SSH listen tunnel to the remote server so RemoteCpp always connects to localhost port ["remote_cpp_ssh_port": "8888"].
 This way you only have to type your ssh password once.
-Here's a recommendation of command you can use to connect:
+Here's an example of the command you can use to connect:

 ```
 ssh -L 8888:localhost:22 $REMOTE_HOSTNAME -o TCPKeepAlive=yes \